Return on Investment

 This illustrates why there are so many corrupt politicians, especially here in Illinois: It’s just so damn profitable to prey on our vulnerable population of narcissists and sociopaths; i.e. politicians.

 The Green Party doesn’t accept corporate campaign contributions and neither do I. Our previous campaigns have called out the corporate cronyism in the MWRD.
-All of our elected commissioners (and these Democratic candidates) take money from engineering firms and/or construction unions who have a vested interest in making sure those very same commissioners give their firms/unions work… and there’s plenty of that this year.
+Most of the elected commissioners take money from engineering firms and construction unions who have a vested interest in making sure those very same commissioners give their firms/unions work… and there’s plenty of that this year.

-The corruption is so endemic to our great state that it can fade into the background.
-What caught my eye was this question from Southside Weekly to Democratic Candidate Eira Corral-Sepulveda:
+That corruption is so endemic to our great state that it can fade into the background.
+What caught my eye was this question to Democratic Candidate Eira Corral-Sepulveda:

 Yeah, that doesn’t happen in Chicago.
 If Madigan supports you, it’s because you play ball.